ethanimproving/Ethan-s-Digital-Garden/src/site/notes/Law/Codes/The Constitution Of The Diurnal Conduct Of Individual Persons/Framework Discussions/Nudity In Movies/My resolve and Christian Hedonism.md

 ---
+dg-publish: true
-{"dg-publish":true,"permalink":"/law/codes/the-constitution-of-the-diurnal-conduct-of-individual-persons/framework-discussions/nudity-in-movies/my-resolve-and-christian-hedonism/","tags":["checklistitem"],"created":"Nov 8, 2021, 8:19 AM"}
+dg-created: Nov 8, 2021, 8:19 AM
+tags: [checklistitem]
 ---

 Gill warned me you would roll your eyes at saying that, and maybe it was just how I was raised.